Nick's Piping Archive Home

 Unclear when Touhey left the company.
 The company continued to tour after January 1907; for example they were in Cleveland Jan.
 14-19; Kansas City Feb.
 24; Milwaukee March 10-16; Detroit April 14-20.
 But certainly by April 22 Touhey was working with May Touhey in their own act.

 There was a touring company performing this play and starring Barney Gilmore in 1918.
-Hugh McDougal was the piper.
+Hugh J. McDougal was the piper.

 -----